patiencedaur/unspaghetti-monogatari/README.md

 ## How To

-1. Put this file in your project folder (where the "dist" folder is located).
+1. Put `unspaghetti.py` in your project folder (where the "dist" folder is located).
-2. Open the terminal and go to your project folder. \
+2. Open the terminal and go to your project folder, if you're not already there. \
 Launch from the command line: `python unspaghetti.py`. \
 A file called `viz.txt` will be created.
 This is your story in the form of a graph in DOT language.